ClementNerma/Rave/docs/books/hybrid.md

 ### Checking a pointer

-It is possible to check if an entity is a pointer, thanks to the `is_ptr!` macro:
+It is possible to check if an entity is a pointer, thanks to the `is_ptr!` flex:

 ```sn
 let i = 0;